Minesweeper Extended

 }

-Mines are generated when the player first clicks on a cell.
+Mines are generated on the first click of a cell.

-A list of valid cells is created, which includes every cell in the grid, excluding the initial clicked cell and it's adjacent neighbors.
-The list is then shuffled into a random order.
+A list of all valid cells is created, this does not include the first clicked cell and it's adjacent neighbors.
+The list is then shuffled.

-Mines are placed by looping through the list until the set number of mines have been placed.
+Mines are placed by looping through the list until a set number has been placed.

 public void CreateCellNumbers()